Mudit-morningstar/landing-page/README.md

 Future Plans:
 1. Is to add real picture and info.
 2. Make a meaningful webpage out of it instead of just a template.
+3. Can be the base of my portfolio website.